seahorn/sea-dsa/README.md

 ## Requirements ##

-`sea-dsa` is written in C++ and uses the Boost library.
+`TeaDsa` is written in C++ and uses the Boost library.
 The main requirements
 are:

 - C++ compiler supporting c++11